terrapane/aescrypt_private_build/README.md

 ./private_build https://github.com/terrapane/aescrypt_gui.git
 ```

+The first is for building the desktop (GUI) release, while the second
+if for building the command-line (CLI) version.

-The above would create a build/ directory in the current directory containing
+The above would create a `build/` directory in the current directory containing
 the release packages.
-They would be located in build/<repo>/build/.
+They would be located in `build/<repo>/build/`.
 There, you would find a .rpm, .dep, and .tgz package file.

 If running the software on an older system, it might be necessary to statically